 After getting sick and confined in a clinic, I got the chance to rest and binge-watch last weekend.
-Although this TV series was released early this year, it was only this month that I took time to watch its full first season.
+Although this TV series was released early 2017, it was only last October that I took time to watch its full first season.

 After many decades of Archie comics (including the cartoons), it was refreshing to see a new take on the characters.
 However, if you’re a fan of Archie comics, cartoons, and all of its spin-offs, you may (or may not) like Riverdale.
 Don’t expect too much as they did some creative liberties to change many things to come up with a TV series.

 Warning to those who haven’t seen this: spoiler alerts ahead!

 - First, Riverdale has become a place of dark secrets.
 Gone are the campy feel and humor we used to see on the comics and cartoons.
 The story starts with the murder of Jason Blossom and almost everyone in Riverdale became suspects.